Year 5 – 04/04/25

 Maths Mathletics assignments:

-· Converting improper fractions to mixed numbers
+· Subtracting two mixed numbers

 Reading 5 tests on Readtheory or 20 minutes of reading per day